mikio1998/mikio1998.github.io/_posts/2020-11-16-What-Are-Lazy-Variables.md

 title: What Are Lazy Variables
 ---

-Variables can be <code>lazy</code> to save processing time of your running code.
-A lazy variable is created only when it is called upon.
+Variables can be <code>lazy</code> to save processing time of your running code. <b>A lazy variable is created only when it is called upon.</b>

 <h2>Example</h2>
 Here is a struct called Person, that has an <code>age</code> variable, as well as a <code>fibonacciOfAge</code> variable.
 Also, <code>Person()</code> has a function that calculates